openconnect/recipes/README.md

 settings in OpenConnect VPN server.

-It is open for contribution; if you think you have a good overview of fairly complex scenario, or another improvement, open a pull request and submit it [at github](https://github.com/openconnect/recipes).
+It is open for contribution; if you think you have a good overview of a common (or not so-common) scenario, open a pull request and submit it [at github](https://github.com/openconnect/recipes).

 * [Two factor authentication with ocserv](ocserv-2fa.md)